-At Qumulo we sometimes get asked whether QF2 is a log-structured file system.
+We sometimes get asked whether Qumulo is a log-structured file system.
 The short answer is “No,” but there’s an interesting story.
-It turns out that some of the innovative aspects of QF2’s design draw from a number of groundbreaking techniques that have been developed for file systems over the years, including log-structured file systems.
+It turns out that some of the innovative aspects of Qumulo’s design draw from a number of groundbreaking techniques that have been developed for file systems over the years, including log-structured file systems.
 To explain this, we’ll give a bit of history about how file systems have historically ensured consistency in the event of unclean shutdowns such as power failures.

 Then, we’ll dive into how engineers at Qumulo solved some of the problems of legacy file systems by using a new approach called a scalable block store (SBS).